stefanofa/awesome/TOPICS.md

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more

-## backend

-*   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
-Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more

-*   [get-convex/convex-backend](https://github.com/get-convex/convex-backend) - The open-source reactive database for app developers

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, or any Javascript stack

-*   [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file

 ## backend-as-a-service

 *   [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more